Paramedic: Israel

 In Israel, paramedics are trained in either of the following ways: a three-year degree in Emergency Medicine (B.EMS), a year and three months IDF training, or MADA training.
 Paramedics manage and provide medical guidelines in mass casualty incidents.
 They operate in MED evac and ambulances.
 They are legalized under the 1976 Doctors Ordinance (Decree).
 In a 2016 study at the Ben Gurion University of the Negev it was found that 73% of trained paramedics stop working within a five-year period, and 93% stop treating within 10 years.

 United Kingdom

 In the United Kingdom, ambulances were originally municipal services after the end of World War II.
 Training was frequently conducted internally, although national levels of coordination led to more standardization of staff training.
 Ambulance services were merged into county-level agencies in 1974, and then into regional agencies in 2006.
 The regional ambulance services, most often trusts, are under the authority of the National Health Service and there is now a significant standardization of training and skills.

-The UK model has three levels of ambulance staff.
-In increasing order of clinical skill these are: emergency care assistants, ambulance technicians and paramedics.
+The UK model has three levels of emergency ambulance staff.
+In increasing order of clinical skill these are: emergency care assistants, emergency medical technicians, and paramedics.

-The original route to becoming a paramedic was to join an NHS ambulance service and work towards the position from non-emergency patient transport roles through to the emergency division as a Qualified Ambulance Man/Woman and after qualifying those who wanted to increase their knowledge and skills joined the Association of Emergency Medical Technicians.
-This was an organisation run by members to promote and train Paramedics.
-The AEMT was supported by BASICS and large numbers of hospital doctors.
-Training took place at various locations in members off duty time and at their expense.
-Trainees followed a wide academic curriculum which led to a written exam.
-If successful they became Associates and entered the clinical phase of training.
-Attending hospitals they were trained in all the practical skills.
-The final examination was designed to put as much pressure on the candidate as possible.
-The hospital consultant would sign to say that he was happy for a passing candidate to treat their family.